a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 Windows violates your privacy constantly.
 With recall screenshotting you, and it tracking whenever you start an app.
 Debloaters can only help so much.
 Why use an operating system designed to exploit the user for profit rather than working with them?

 ## What is a Linux?
 Linux is *technically* just the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)).
-But when people say [Linux](https://en.wikipedia.org/wiki/Linux), they are generally reffering to a distribution, or "[**distro**"](https://en.wikipedia.org/wiki/Linux_distribution) of the [Linux Kernel](https://en.wikipedia.org/wiki/Linux_kernel).
+But when people say [Linux](https://en.wikipedia.org/wiki/Linux), they are generally reffering to a distribution, or ["**distro**"](https://en.wikipedia.org/wiki/Linux_distribution) of the [Linux Kernel](https://en.wikipedia.org/wiki/Linux_kernel).

 ### The Linux Kernel

 ### Distributions
 A distribution, or "distro", is generally an OS built off of the Linux Kernel, often utilizing GNU and FOSS components to make a desktop operating system.
-Different distros may be designed for different things and use different pieces of softwarev and have differing levels of ease of use.
+Different distros may be designed for different things and use different pieces of software and have differing levels of ease of use.

 There may be distros designed for other things (like [OpenWRT](https://en.wikipedia.org/wiki/OpenWrt)), but that's beyond the scope of this guide.
 Here we will talk about desktop and user oriented distros.